 Safe touch can directly calm the nervous system.
-I worked on a lot of clients’ feet this month, soothing muscle and contacting bone.
+I worked on a lot of clients’ feet after the shocking US election result in 2016, soothing muscle and contacting bone.
 It helps to remember that the body is still there, and feel its edges.

 As much as you can, continue with your daily routine, especially self-care like meals and sleep.
 As you navigate change, your body appreciates familiar patterns.

 You may feel like cocooning alone, or you may want people around you all the time.
 Consider attending your regular group activities even if it takes extra energy.
 Participate in something that takes your whole attention and distracts you for a while.
 I find it calming to sing in harmony and dance in groups.